-Zircaloy has a marked affinity for H_2 and D_2 , which makes it less ductile or brittle at low temperatures, and both the internal atmosphere of the element and the external chemistry of the coolant must be controlled to prevent excessive H_2 or D_2 accumulating in the Zircaloy.
-If the fuel is built with some moisture inside the elements, the resultant H_2 produces what we call Zr hydride blister, see Figure 23.
-Zr hydride blister will cause a fuel failure, therefore we have taken steps to ensure a very low content of internal H_2 in our elements.
+The in-reactor corrosion of Zircaloy varies with time, temperature and coolant chemistry.
+Figure 21 indicates rate of corrosion with time in three different types of coolants in the temperature range $270-300^{\circ}$ C. The loss of metal from corrosion is not a major concern during the normal fuel life provided that the coolant chemistry is well controlled.
+In a boiling water reactor the corrosion rate is slightly higher.
+Zircaloy has a marked affinity for $H_2$ and $D_2$ , which makes it less ductile at low temperatures, and both the internal atmosphere of the element and the external chemistry of the coolant must be controlled to prevent excessive $H_2$ or $D_2$ accumulating in the Zircaloy.
+If the fuel is built with some moisture inside the elements, the resultant $H_2$ produces what we call Zr hydride, see Figure 22.
+Zr hydride will cause a fuel failure, therefore we have taken steps to ensure a very low content of internal $H_2$ in our elements.

-Figure 23 Cross-Section of Hydride Blisters
+Figure 22 Cross-Section of Fuel Element Showing Zr Hydride

-The change in the D_2 concentration in Zircaloy-2 fuel sheathing with time for different coolant chemistries in NPD is shown in Figure 24, which indicates that with
+The change in the $D_2$ concentration in Zircaloy-2 fuel sheathing with time for different coolant chemistries in NPD is shown in Figure 23, which indicates that with

-- high D_2 gas in the coolant the oxidation of Zircaloy cladding is similar to that observed out-reactor, but D_2 pick-up by the cladding is considerably greater than that expected from corrosion alone - low $\rm D_2$ gas in the coolant the oxidation of Zircaloy cladding is greater than that observed out-reactor but the $\rm D_2$ pick-up is low.
+- high $D_2$ gas in the coolant the oxidation of Zircaloy cladding is similar to that observed out-reactor, but $D_2$ pick-up by the cladding is considerably greater than that expected from corrosion alone. - low $D_2$ gas in the coolant the oxidation of Zircaloy cladding is greater than that observed out-reactor but the $D_2$ pick-up is low.